 - 1. The student lists activities and accomplishments in each section of the electronic SAR for the prior calendar year only (i.e., January 1 to December 31) as indicated in the instructions. - 2.
 The student is required to meet with his or her advisor to review the electronic SAR.
 Additions and modifications are made by the student as appropriate depending upon the discussion and feedback from the advisor.
+The advisor provides initial ratings.
 Once finalized, the student and advisor electronically sign and date the SAR, and can provide any additional comments on the SAR. - 3.
 The student sends the electronic SAR to the Director of Clinical Training at the designated date in the spring semester.
 Students should also include the following in their electronic packet: - a.
-Unofficial transcript from Hokie Spa; - b.
+Unofficial transcript from Hokie Spa;

+- b.
 Curriculum Vitae (CV); - c.
 SPOT surveys for the calendar year; - d.
 Assistantship Evaluation forms for the calendar year; - e.
 Clinical Practicum (including externship) evaluations for the calendar year. - 4.
-SARs are reviewed by a faculty subcommittee, and a SAR Summary Evaluation Form is presented to the entire clinical faculty for review.
-Discussion of the student's performance during the review meetings results in faculty comments and ratings in each domain, and summary if applicable.
-Any domain that received a rating of Does Not Meet Expectations must include a remediation plan with timeline for change.
-The SAR Summary Evaluation Form of each student is then returned to the student's advisor. - 5.
+SARs are presented to the clinical area faculty for review, and the advisor completes a SAR Summary Evaluation Form based on the SAR and any additional faculty input.
+Discussion of the student's performance during the review meetings results in faculty comments and ratings in each domain on the Summary Evaluation Form.
+Any domain that received a rating of Does Not Meet Expectations must include a remediation plan with timeline for change. - 5.
 The student and their advisor meet again to review and electronically sign the final version of the SAR Summary Evaluation Form.
 The student is free to disagree with specific aspects of the evaluation and can make comments to this end on the SAR Summary Evaluation Form after signing it.
 If the student provides new information that would substantially change the evaluation, the advisor should present this information to the Director of Clinical Training and the clinical faculty subcommittee and the SAR Summary Evaluation Form should be adjusted, if appropriate and necessary, prior to final signatures. - 6.
 Once signed, the student forwards the SAR Summary Evaluation Form to the Director of Clinical Training.
 Subsequently, the SAR Summary Evaluation Form is placed in the student's department file.